This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat olive oil in a large pot over medium heat.
-When hot, add the onion, carrot, celery, garlic, salt and pepper and cook, stirring, until the veggies are just tender, 5 to 7 minutes.
+- Heat the olive oil in a large pot over medium heat.
+Add the onions, carrots, celery, garlic, salt, and pepper and cook, stirring, until the veggies are just tender, 5 to 7 minutes.

 - Pour in the broth, thyme, sage, and the cooked turkey.
 Bring to a boil.
 Once boiling, reduce heat to a simmer.

 - Add the pasta and stir to combine.
-Cook, covered, until the pasta is al dente (cook time will vary based on the type of pasta you use.
-Mine took about 10 minutes).
+Cook, covered, until the pasta is al dente, about 10 minutes.

 - Serve immediately and enjoy!